-Aviva's own investigations suggest that it decided not to make any direct contact with Mr K when it first received his transfer request.
+Phoenix's own investigations suggest that it decided not to make any direct contact with Mr K when it received his transfer request.
 But I don't think I need to consider here whether or not that was a reasonable approach.
-I think that Mr K's response to the delays on the second tranche of his transfer, and his lack of response to the scorpion leaflets he had been sent, suggest it would have made little difference.
+Even if I thought it should have seen some warning signs I'm not persuaded that any further contact from Phoenix would have made a difference to Mr K's decision to transfer.

-Could Aviva have gone further, and would it have made a difference?
+If Phoenix had gone further, would it have made a difference?

 The Action Pack does suggest getting in touch with the member but that is the only expectation - it doesn't specify how that contact should be made, and certainly not that the contact should be by telephone.
 This is left to the discretion of the provider.
 Although I know some providers have tried engaging over the phone it is not without its difficulties, including the risk of it being wrongly perceived as a self-interested attempt to retain Mr K's business.
 Given that the staff involved in processing payments out of the transferring scheme are neither qualified nor authorised to provide financial advice, in reality such a conversation would also need to be heavily scripted - and might not end up being a lot more effective than a letter.
-So I couldn't fairly fault Aviva for deciding that it was best to engage with Mr K by letter.
+So I couldn't fairly fault Phoenix had it decided that it was best to engage with Mr K by letter.

 The main risk in Mr K's transfer was not one of liberation, but the potential for the subsequent investment to be either a scam or wholly unsuitable for him.
-However even if the Aviva had been alerted to the possibility of a scam (when it discovered the nature of the proposed investment), that doesn't mean it was straightforward for Aviva to tell Mr K directly that it thought it was unsuitable (or even likely to be unsuitable) for him.
+However even if the Phoenix had been alerted to the possibility of a scam (when it discovered the nature of the proposed investment), that doesn't mean it was straightforward for Phoenix to tell Mr K directly that it thought it was unsuitable (or even likely to be unsuitable) for him.
 It would have been forming such a view based on insufficient information about Mr K's personal circumstances - and of course it was not qualified to formally provide such advice.
 If it had attempted to directly caution Mr K against making the investment it wasn't in a position to advise what he should invest in, which is a natural question to follow.

-When Aviva initially blocked the transfer the of final two policies, citing concerns in line with the new guidance, I can see that the SSAS administrator, on behalf of Mr K, complained about Aviva's actions.
+I have looked carefully at what happened with Mr K's transfer request to A that was made around the same time.
+He held six different policies with A. Four of those policies were transferred before he made his request to Phoenix.
+But A initially blocked the transfer the of final two policies citing concerns in line with the new guidance.
+I can see that the SSAS administrator, on behalf of Mr K, complained about A's actions.
 Ultimately those remaining plans were transferred in late 2014.
-So even in the face of resistance from Aviva, Mr K still pressed ahead with the transfer request.
+So even in the face of resistance from the existing provider, Mr K still pressed ahead with the transfer request.
+I have no reason to doubt he'd have taken a similar approach if any contact had been made by Phoenix.